mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/design-properties.md

 Design properties are a special set of settings shipped together with a Mendix theme module.
 Design properties are shared among all the Mendix apps which use a specific theme module.

 In Studio Pro, you can see which design properties are available for a widget in the **Properties** pane.

-A limited set of design properties can also be found in the widget's settings dialog box under the **Appearance** tab.
+{{< figure src="/attachments/apidocs-mxsdk/apidocs/design-properties/overview.png" alt="The Properties pane in Studio Pro" >}}

 ## 2 Using Design Properties